About Earn to Learn

 This holistic model is already yielding impressive results.
 Initial data demonstrate Earn to Learn’s first-year retention rate approaches 90%.
 More than half of Earn to Learn students are first-generation college students, who often have difficulty financing college while also balancing the challenges of daily life.
 Earn to Learn can be the difference between dropping out and earning a degree, which may alter the course of their lives.
 Students are supported in graduating from college at rates well above the national average, with nearly half of these graduates avoiding any student loan debt.
 Those who do borrow are expected to carry much less debt than other borrowers.
 Earn to Learn changes lives and makes higher education more accessible to those who may not otherwise have considered that they, too, can share the American dream of achieving advanced educational attainment.

 Earn to Learn is a revolutionary “savings to scholarship” program that empowers low- to moderate-income students in Arizona to successfully complete college through matched-savings scholarships, financial capability education, and success coaching.
-Eligible students who complete the personal finance training program and establish a habit of savings by making a minimum of six consecutive deposits totaling $500 in an Individual Development Account can receive an 8:1 match on their savings, up to $4,000 per academic year.
+Eligible students who complete the personal finance training program and establish a habit of savings by making a minimum of six consecutive deposits totaling $500 in an Earn to Learn matched savings account can receive an 8:1 match on their savings, up to $4,000 per academic year.
 These funds can be applied to tuition and tuition-related costs at Arizona State University, Northern Arizona University, or the University of Arizona.

 Earn to Learn is a collaborative effort between the Arizona Board of Regents, ASU, NAU and UA.
 It is designed to provide students with the opportunity, incentive, education and support critical to become a successful college student.
 The program is supported by financial institutions, businesses, nonprofits, educators, credit counselors and others committed to enhancing the economic well-being of Arizonans.
 These organizations recognize that higher education is the primary mechanism of upward economic mobility for low-income individuals and is essential to reducing poverty and improving local communities.